-Sprint reportedly planning LTE Windows Phone for release later this yearAlex Wagner - Senior News Editor
+Sprint reportedly planning LTE Windows Phone for release later this yearAlex Wagner - Editorial Director of News and Content

 Hungry for more rumors on new Windows Phones, Sprint folk?
 Today's your lucky day, as SprintFeed has gotten some intel on what the Now Network may have in store involving Microsoft's mobile OS.
 The site claims that "sources familiar with Sprint's LTE game plan" have said that the carrier is planning to begin developing a new LTE-capable Windows Phone.
 The manufacturer that'll be responsible for crafting the device isn't yet known, but the tipsters claim that it'll be powered by a Qualcomm MSM8960 processor.
 However, testing for the mystery handset will reportedly push its debut back until sometime this fall.